 July 31: Appetite for Destruction by Guns & Roses is released.

 July 31: A rare tornado goes through Edmonton, Alberta.
 It kills 27 people and causes more than $330 million in damages.

-August 7: In Guatemala, 5 Central American presidents sign peace accord.
+August 7: In Guatemala, 5 Central American presidents sign the Central American Peace Accords.